Museum Collections of the United States

 Smith College Museum of Art

-With a small collection of paintings and sculptures.
+With a small collection of paintings and sculpture.
 Northampton, Massachusetts.

 Michigan